 This change in mindset is easiest when it is done early in a person’s emotional development.
 Therefore, it is best done with a child.
 That way, the lie can't take shape and influence the child’s identity.
 The voice of truth can be strong and influential in the life of a little child.
 Freedom from poverty is possible.

 "Children are likely to live up to what you believe of them." — Lady Bird Johnson, Former First Lady of the United States

 Untangling the Causes of Poverty

 Regardless of how poverty is measured our holistic child development model addresses the external factors of poverty culture by helping communities and families gain access to clean water sources, create positive and healthy living environments, learn income-generation skills, build better infrastructure and take advantage of educational opportunities.

-Through our Child Sponsorship Program we provide holistic care to help poor children fully develop and become responsible and fulfilled adults.
+Through our Child Sponsorship Program we provide holistic care to address all the effects poverty has on children.
+It's holistic care that helps poor children fully develop and become responsible and fulfilled adults.
 Holistic care means whole-life care.
 It's long-term, and it's comprehensive.
 It means we provide opportunities that encourage healthy spiritual, physical, social and economic development.